zsxkib/diffusion-pipe/README.md

 - Training state checkpointing and resuming from checkpoint
 - Efficient multi-process, multi-GPU pre-caching of latents and text embeddings
 - Easily add support for new models by implementing a single subclass

+## Windows support
+There are reports that it doesn't work on Windows.
+This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
+However, at least one user was able to get it running and training successfully on Windows Subsystem for Linux, specifically WSL 2.
+If you must use Windows I recommending trying WSL 2.

 ## Installing